ballerina-platform/ballerina-dev-website/learn/tooling-guide/cli-tools/update-tool.md

 ### Getting to know the Release Channels

 Ballerina distributions are released via two different release channels at the moment.
-One is the Swan Lake release channel and the other one is the 1.x release channel.
-Swan lake release channel is the primary release and 1.2.x release will be done on maintenance mode.
+Swan Lake release channel is the primary release channel and the other one is the 1.x release channel.
+It is recommended to use swan lake release channel, if you are new to Ballerina.

 Ballerina yet does not have a release channel for nightly builds that give you access to the latest perhaps unstable features.